veracity-tech/basic-xapi-example/README.md

 ## Overview
 This project is a very simple example of using the xAPI Wrapper downloaded from [Veracity Learning](https://lrs.io).
-Each LRS provides a page to download a preconfigured xAPI Wrapper to use in web content.
+Each Veracity LRS provides a page to download a preconfigured xAPI Wrapper to use in web content.
+You can find a link to the download page on the left-hand menu under the 'Tools' section.
 This example project demonstrates how to include the xAPI Wrapper in HTML, and how to send 'Initialized' and 'Terminated' statements to the Veracity Learning LRS.

 ## Structure
 This example contains the following files: